From See to Shield: ML-Assisted Fine-Grained Access Control for Visual Data: Proposed Architecture

 The \textit{User Plane} represents how \textit{end-users} and \textit{data owners} interact with the system during three operational phases: (i) \textit{Setup \& New-user registration}, where the system admin defines attributes, roles, sensitivity groups, as well as registers new users while the AccessPolicy module generates all cyrptographic keys (ii) \textit{Encryption}, where data owners supply plaintext data that traverse the Detection \& Classification, Post-Correction, and CryptoCore modules before being securely stored, and (iii) Decryption, where authorized users retrieve encrypted data and decrypt only the portions permitted by their assigned access policies.

 The \textit{Encrypted Data Repository} stores the encrypted data and associated metadata provided by the system plane.
-It is location-agnostic and can reside on the user's local device, enterprise server, or cloud platform, depending on deployment requirements.
+It is location-agnostic and can reside on the enterprise server or cloud platform, depending on the deployment requirements.
+Users can access encrypted files, but they require the correct keys to decrypt them.